1991 Federation Cup World Group Qualifying

-The Qualifying Round for the 1991 Federation Cup was held from 18–21 July at the Nottingham Tennis Centre in Nottingham, United Kingdom, on hard courts.
+The Qualifying Round for the 1991 Federation Cup was held from 18 to 21 July at the Nottingham Tennis Centre in Nottingham, United Kingdom, on hard courts.

 Thirty-two teams participated in the first round.
 Those who lost went on to play in the Consolation rounds; while those that won went on to play-off again, with the eight winners advancing to the World Group.